 Scroll down to find out how we can help

-As flu season approaches, eligible patients are encouraged to visit their GP or pharmacist to have a vaccination.
+This flu season eligible patients are encouraged to visit their GP or pharmacist to have a vaccination.

-The NHS offers free vaccinations to people who are at-risk from the seasonal flu virus.
-The vaccination is the best method we have to protect people from this unpredictable and potentially deadly virus.
+The NHS offers free vaccinations to people who are at risk from the seasonal flu virus.
+The vaccination is the best method we have to protect you from this unpredictable and potentially deadly virus.

 The best time to have the vaccine is in the autumn, from the beginning of October to early November.
 If you think you might need it, contact your local GP surgery.